abtion/guidelines/career-development/ladder.md

 #### Simple
 - [ ] Has a clear understanding of long term maintenance costs and tradeoffs related to simplifying code
-- [ ] Consistently able to reduce the complexity of projects, services, and processes in order to get more done with less work.
+- [ ] Consistently able to reduce the complexity of projects, services, and processes to get more done with less work.
 - [ ] Excels at getting the team to focus on delivering high-impact projects

 #### Test-driven